On order of vanishing of characteristic elements: Elliptic curves over local fields

-The next two lemmas describe the order of vanishing of the characteristic elements of the cohomology of $\Qp/\Zp$ in certain classes of $p$-adic Lie extensions of $K$.
-Here we shall write $\Ga=\Gal(K^\cyc/K)$ and identify $\Zp\ps{\Ga}$ with $\Zp\ps{T}$ under a fixed choice of a topological generator of $\Ga$.
+for an infinitely ramified $p$-adic Lie extension $K_{\infty}$ of $K$.
+Similarly to that in Subsection \ref{good ord subsec}, we are therefore led to studying the $\Gal(K_\infty/K^\cyc)$-cohomology of $\Qp/\Zp$.
+In this aspect, we shall prove two lemmas describing the order of vanishing of the characteristic elements of the $\Gal(K_\infty/K^\cyc)$-cohomology of $\Qp/\Zp$ in certain classes of $p$-adic Lie extensions of the local field $K$.
+As before, we shall write $\Ga=\Gal(K^\cyc/K)$ and identify $\Zp\ps{\Ga}$ with $\Zp\ps{T}$ under a fixed choice of a topological generator of $\Ga$.

 \bl Suppose that $K_\infty$ is a pro-$p$ extension of $K$ which satisfies the following properties. \begin{enumerate} \item[$(a)$] The field $K_\infty$ contains the cyclotomic $\Zp$-extension $K^\cyc$. \item[$(b)$] The group $\Gal(K_\infty/K)$ has no $p$-torsion. \item[$(c)$] There exists a subextension $\mL_\infty$ of $\mK_\infty$ containing $K^\cyc$ with the property that $\Gal(\mL_\infty/K) \cong \Gal(\mL_\infty/K^\cyc)\times \Gal(K^\cyc/K)$, where $\Gal(\mL_\infty/K^\cyc)$ is a pro-$p$ group of dimension $\geq 1$. \end{enumerate} Writing $\mH=\Gal(K_\infty/K^\cyc)$, we have the following equalities. \begin{enumerate} \item[$(i)$] $\Ak_\mH(\Zp)=1$. \item[$(ii)$] $\displaystyle\prod_{j\geq 1}\left(\ch_{\Zp\ps{\Ga}}\big( H^j(\mH, \Qp/\Zp)^{\vee}\big)\right)^{(-1)^{j+1}} =T$. \end{enumerate} \el